Project Proposal On E-shopping with affiliation

-Viewing the latest e-commerce sites implemented in Nepal there does not contain the product reviews, marketing for the products and the sites as well as search engine optimization which ultimately drive visitors to the site and increase the chances that visitors will buy from the same site and not from the competitor.
+Viewing the latest e-commerce sites implemented in Nepal there does not contain the product reviews, marketing for the products and the sites as well as search engine optimization which ultimately drives visitors to the site and increases the chances that visitors will buy from the same site and not from the competitor.

-The sites are also not implementing latest technology as Drupal, Magento, jquery and ajax and are not user-friendly.
+The sites are also not implementing the latest technology like Drupal, Magento, jquery, and ajax and are not user-friendly.

 The sites are also not maintaining CRM (customer relationship management) for their future reference